AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/product_rdc.md

 ### Webpage recording

-You can integrate the Agora RDC service with [Agora Web Page Recording](https://docs.agora.io/en/cloud-recording/cloud_recording_webpage_mode?platform=RESTful) to capture screens during remote access, so that reproduce scenarios afterwards.
+You can use the Agora RDC service with [Agora Web Page Recording](https://docs.agora.io/en/cloud-recording/cloud_recording_webpage_mode?platform=RESTful) to capture screens during remote access, so that reproduce scenarios afterwards.

 ### Interactive whiteboard

-You can integrate the Agora RDC service with [Agora Interactive Whiteboard](https://docs.agora.io/en/whiteboard/product_whiteboard?platform=Android).
+You can use the Agora RDC service with [Agora Interactive Whiteboard](https://docs.agora.io/en/whiteboard/product_whiteboard?platform=Android).
 Interactive Whiteboard provides versatile editing tools for drawing, writing, and marking on canvas.
-You can use them to visualize your ideas to enhance the collaborations during online education, online meetings, and other scenarios.
+You can use them to visualize your ideas, to enhance the collaborations during online education, online meetings, and other scenarios.

 ### Cross-platform compatibility

-Agora RDC allows for cross-platform connections.
+The Agora RDC service allows for cross-platform connections.
 The following table lists the supported platforms and their versions:

 | Platform     | Supported Version                                      |
 | :------- | :-------------------------------------------- |